Namuro/l2-cv-bot/README.md

 ## How to use

 1. Run Lineage II client, select your character and teleport to any exp/farm location
-2. Run `l2-cv-bot.exe --window <title of the Lineage II client window> --debug true`
+2. Run `run.bat "<title of the Lineage II client window>"`
-3. Your HP/CP/MP bars must be 100% at the moment of bot start, but if not, you should wait when they will be 100% and then press Space to reset bars positions
+3. Your HP/CP/MP bars must be 100% at the moment of the bot start, but if not, you should wait when they will be 100% and then press Space to reset bars positions
-4. To stop press ESC or just move mouse (if bot not running in debug mode)
+4. To stop press ESC or just move mouse (if not running in debug mode)

-*Note that ESC and Space key bindings may not work in Lineage II window, so you just need to select any other window/desktop and then press keys.*
+*Note that ESC and Space key bindings may not work in Lineage II window, so you just need to select any other window/desktop and then press key.*

 ## Command line options

+`l2-cv-bot.exe`:

 ```
 --window    Lineage II window title or part of the title.
 Default: "Lineage II"
 --debug     Show window with debug information.
 Press ESC to exit or Space to reset bar positions.
 Default: true
 ```

+`run.bat` only accepts window title.

 ## Customization

 Current version developed and tested using Windows 10 and Gracia Epilogue client, so with another Windows or Lineage II client it may not work.

-To customize for your client, you need to edit properties in `Eyes.h` file and rebuild project.
+To customize for your client, you need to edit `run.bat` file.
 Note that for colors you must use HSV color model.

 OS related stuff placed in these files: `Window.cpp`, `Capture.cpp`, `Input.cpp`.